 - Communicate better with your doctors, nurses, and each other.

-Hospice care: Again, the goal is to help you feel better and to get the most out of the time you have left.
+- Hospice care: This is a type of palliative care.
+But it's for people who are near the end of life.
+The goal is to help you feel better and get the most out of the time you have left.
 But you no longer get treatment to try to cure your illness.

-When does the care happen?
+When care happens

-Palliative care: This care can happen at any time during a serious illness.
+- Palliative care: This care can happen at any time during a serious illness.
 You don't have to be near death to get this care.

-Hospice care: In most cases, you can choose hospice care when your doctor believes that you have no more than about 6 months to live.
+- Hospice care: In most cases, you can choose hospice care when your doctor believes that you have no more than about 6 months to live.

-Palliative care: This type of care can be provided wherever you're being treated for your illness.
+- Palliative care: This type of care can be provided wherever you're being treated for your illness.
 You can get it in the hospital, at your doctor's office, in a nursing home, and even in your home.

-Hospice care: Most hospice care is done in the place the patient calls "home."
+- Hospice care: Most hospice care is done in the place the person calls "home."
 This is often the person's home.
 But it could also be a place like a nursing home or retirement center.
-And hospice care may also be given in hospice centers, hospitals, or other facilities.
+And hospice care may also be given in hospice centers, hospitals, or other places.

-Palliative care: There are doctors and nurses who specialize in this field.
+- Palliative care: There are doctors and nurses who specialize in this field.
 But your own doctor may also provide some of this care.
 And there are many other types of experts who may help you, like social workers, counselors, therapists, and nutrition experts.

-Hospice care: In hospitals, hospice centers, and other facilities, care is provided by doctors, nurses, and others who specialize in hospice care.
+- Hospice care: In hospitals, hospice centers, and other facilities, care is provided by doctors, nurses, and others who specialize in hospice care.
 In the home, a family member is usually the main caregiver.
 But the family member gets help from care experts who are on call 24 hours a day.

-Palliative care: Most health insurance covers palliative care.
+- Palliative care: Most health insurance covers palliative care.
 But the amount of coverage may vary.

-Hospice care: Health insurance usually covers hospice care.
+- Hospice care: Health insurance usually covers hospice care.
 It's also covered by Medicare and Medicaid.
 You are eligible for hospice care regardless of your ability to pay.

-Current as of: July 17, 2020
+Current as of: March 26, 2023